exasol/advanced-analytics-framework/doc/user_guide/user_guide.md

 ### AAF Python Package

-The latest version of AAF can be obtained from [pypi](https://pypi.org), see also the [releases on GitHub](https://github.com/exasol/advanced-analytics-framework/releases).
+The latest version of AAF can be obtained from [pypi](https://pypi.org), see also the [releases on GitHub](https://github.com/exasol/advanced-analytics-framework/releases):

-The following command installs the AAF from pypi:

 ```bash
 pip install exasol-advanced-analytics-framework